Human papillomavirus vaccine (By injection)

 - This vaccine will not protect you against sexually transmitted diseases that are not caused by HPV.

-- You still need to see your doctor for routine screening tests for anal or cervical cancer even after you receive this vaccine.
+- You still need to see your doctor for routine screening tests for anal or cervical cancer (pap test) even after you receive this vaccine.

 - You may feel faint, lightheaded, or dizzy right after you receive this vaccine.
 Your doctor may ask you to wait 15 minutes before standing.